rit-git/tagging/README.md

     tagging evaluate --metric f1 ./result.csv 3 6

--Step 8: More information about the tagging command can be found by
+-Step 8: More information about the tagging command can be found at result.csv or by

     tagging --help

-    tagging finetune --help
+    tagging evaluate --help

 ## Programmer Usage